The Complete Guide to Wedding Stationery: What to Order and When

 Ceremony Programs

-Ceremony programs are a great way to let your guest know what is happening in your ceremony as well as who is involved in it and to recognize your family.
-If you have a ceremony that uses a lot of religious traditions or has elements that are unique, it's also a great place to explain to those not of your faith what they are seeing and let them know how they can participate.
+Ceremony programs are a great way to let your guests know what is happening in your ceremony as well as who is involved in it and to recognize your family.
+If your ceremony includes cultural or religious traditions, a program is also the perfect way to explain those beautiful moments to guests who may be unfamiliar with them.

 SHOP PROGRAMS